-There are plenty of VPNs for Android out there but choosing the best Android VPN is harder than you might think.
+There are plenty of Android apps out there but choosing the best Android VPN is harder than you might think.

-In this guide, we've identified the six leading apps for your mobile devices to help you stay secure, unblock website content, bypass geo-restrictions and more.
+In this guide, we've identified the six best Android VPN apps for your mobile devices to help you stay secure, unblock website content, bypass geo-restrictions and more.

-This means that inevitably the VPNs choice is vast on Android's Play Store and with less regulation than in the Apple App Store that means there are a lot of dodgy VPN apps out there too.
-In this guide, we will help you pick the best VPNs for Android.
+This means there are lots of VPNs in Android's Play Store and with less regulation than in the Apple App Store there are a lot of dodgy Android VPN apps too.
+In this guide, we will help you pick the best Android VPN.

 If you're ready to increase your security and unblock more content, let's dive in.